jpbarto/private-eks-cluster/README.md

 # private-eks-cluster

-CloudFormation template and associated shell script to create a VPC, an EKS cluster, and a worker node group all without internet connectivity.
+This repository is a collection of CloudFormation templates and shell scripts to create an Amazon EKS Kubernetes cluster in an AWS Virtual Private Cloud (VPC) without any Internet connectivity.

 ## Overview